trentlarson/endorser-ch/README.md

 // One approach:
 await testUtil.credentials[0].signJWT({a:1})

-// Another approach:
-const didJwt = require('did-jwt')
-const cred = testUtil.creds[0]
+// Another approach (only needs did-jwt lib): const didJwt = require('did-jwt') const cred = testUtil.creds[0]
 const signer = didJwt.SimpleSigner(cred.privateKey)
-const uportTokenPayload = { exp: 1, iat: 0, iss: cred.did }
+//const uportTokenPayload = { exp: 1, iat: 0, iss: cred.did }
 await didJwt.createJWT({a:1}, { issuer: cred.did, signer })

 // Another approach (not-fully-tested): use the endorser-mobile project and create an identifier and use the utility.accessToken method from this:
 //import * as utility from './endorser-mobile/src/utility/utility' // require does not work

+// Other approaches with did-jwt are below.

 # Now you can go to a terminal and put that JWT value into a JWT env var make a call as user #0.
 curl -H "Uport-Push-Token: $JWT" -H "Content-Type: application/json" https://api-test.endorser.ch/api/claims